Travel Tips (getting to Lewa)

 All the camps and lodges on Lewa are powered by 220V generators.
 You will be able to charge your camera batteries without any problems.
 The electric sockets are the British 3-pins standards sockets.

-No immunizations are required by law to enter Kenya if you are traveling directly from Europe or the US.
+No immunizations are required by law to enter Kenya if you are travelling directly from Europe or the US.
 If you are traveling from a country where Yellow Fever is present you will need to prove you have had the innoculation.

 Several vaccinations are highly recommended, they include: